 Please bring your booking confirmation to the show.

 Our box office is in the entrance foyer, from street level.
-We have a lowered counter and an induction loop.
+Unfortunately, we do not now have a lowered counter but we do have a mic and induction loop.

 Please bring all your booking information with you.